stevemurch/enchantedrose/setup.md

 rsn_pairwise=CCMP
 ```

 Note the line `country_code=US`: it configures the computer to use the correct wireless frequencies in the United States. **Adapt this line** and specify the two-letter ISO code of your country.
 See [Wikipedia](https://en.wikipedia.org/wiki/ISO_3166-1) for a list of two-letter ISO 3166-1 country codes.
+YOUR PASSWORD MUST BE BETWEEN 8 AND 64 CHARACTERS or the network will fail to start.

 To use the 5 GHz band, you can change the operations mode from `hw_mode=g` to `hw_mode=a`.
 Possible values for `hw_mode` are: